MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/Intelligent-Recommendations.md

 identify top candidates for a position faster and help prospects find the position that best suits their profile and interests.
-Users for these recommendation features can provide feedback on individual recommendations and help us provide better recommendations in the future.
+Users for these recommendation features can provide feedback on individual recommendations and help us get better.

-Note: Intelligent recommendation features are only available with the Comprehensive Hiring Add-On
+[!NOTE] Intelligent recommendation features are only available with the Comprehensive Hiring Add-On

 Candidate Recommendations